suchja/wine/README.md

 For me the above command resulted in seeing Notepad, but without the window title (including the options to close the window).
 It seems that this can be fixed by telling Wine to emualte a virtual desktop.
 Therefore the container includes the command `winegui`.
 This is an alias, which calls `wine` with some additional arguments and can be used like this:

 `winegui notpad.exe`

+An alternative to using `winegui` is to change the configuration of the "Graphics" via `winecfg` (thanks to dagelf for pointing this out in the comments).
+This can be accomplished by calling `winecfg`, switching to the "Graphcis" tab and deselecting the following two options:

+- Allow the window manager to decorate the windows
+- Allow the window manager to control the windows

 ### Environment variables